locally-io/android-engage-sdk/README.md

 ## Usage
 - **Initialize**

-    This step is necessary in order to continue using the _EngageSDK_ features, make sure you initialize before any further use.
+Initialization is required in order to use the _EngageSDK_ features.

 ```Java
         class Activity : AppCompatActivity() {